CommitBART: A Large Pre-trained Model for GitHub Commits: Background

 \subsection{Pre-trained Models in Code}

-Pre-trained models for code have attracted widespread attention due to their superior performance against the supervised techniques.
+Pre-trained models for code have attracted widespread attention.
 For example, Svyatkovskiy et al.~\cite{DBLP:conf/sigsoft/SvyatkovskiyDFS20} proposed GPT-C, which utilizes the Transformer decoder~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} in a left-to-right manner for code completion.
 CodeBERT~\cite{feng2020codebert} and CuBERT~\cite{DBLP:journals/corr/abs-2001-00059} pre-trained a bidirectional Transformer encoder on source code for some code-related understanding tasks.
-To further improve the model learning capacity, PLBART~\cite{ahmad2021unified} and CodeT5~\cite{wang2021codet5} are proposed to pre-train a Transformer encoder-decoder model based on BART and T5 architecture to support both the understanding and generation tasks.
+To further improve the model learning capacity, PLBART~\cite{ahmad2021unified} and CodeT5~\cite{wang2021codet5} are proposed to pre-train a Transformer encoder-decoder model based on BART and T5 to support both the understanding tasks and generation tasks.
 In addition, Guo et al.~\cite{guo2022unixcoder} proposed UniXcoder, a unified cross-modal pre-trained model based on a multi-layer Transformer for ``code intelligence''.
 Specifically, it utilized mask attention matrices with prefix adapters for code understanding and generation.
-Apart from the aforementioned works, there are also some pre-trained works for code~\cite{guo2020graphcodebert, DBLP:conf/uai/JiangZLLL21, DBLP:conf/nips/LuGRHSBCDJTLZSZ21, wang2021syncobert, buratti2020exploring, liu2020multi}.
+Apart from the aforementioned works, there are also some pre-trained works for code~\cite{guo2020graphcodebert, DBLP:conf/uai/JiangZLLL21, DBLP:conf/nips/LuGRHSBCDJTLZSZ21, wang2021syncobert, buratti2020exploring, niu2022spt}.
 Compared with these pre-trained models for code, in this paper, we propose a large pre-trained model based on BART for GitHub commits and further unify a ``commit intelligence'' framework with different commit-related tasks.